HubTou/JeuDeLaVie/README.md

 # About JeuDeLaVie

-Yet another (Python+PyGame) implementation of John Horton Conway's Game of Life (https://fr.wikipedia.org/wiki/Jeu_de_la_vie)
+Yet another (Python+PyGame) implementation of John Horton Conway's [Game of Life](https://fr.wikipedia.org/wiki/Jeu_de_la_vie).

-With goals of readability (it was intended as an example for my son - no sophisticated algorithms such as HashLife here), providing a PyGame (https://www.pygame.org/) example, in a program (project) with rather complete functionalities (configuration file, saves, multi modes, etc.) BUT with a minimalist GUI only using the window title (a challenge!), the idea being to later use a PyGame GUI framework, for example such as Simple Game Code (https://program.sambull.org/sgc/)
+With goals of readability (it was intended as an example for my son - no sophisticated algorithms such as HashLife here), providing a [PyGame](https://www.pygame.org/) example, in a program (project) with rather complete functionalities (configuration file, saves, multi modes, etc.) BUT with a minimalist GUI only using the window title (a challenge!), the idea being to later use a PyGame GUI framework, for example such as [Simple Game Code](https://program.sambull.org/sgc/)

 # Installation / Configuration / Usage